developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/input/serial/index.md

 ### Output Using Intents

-**Important**: For some scanning applications, **it might be preferable not to display decoded data** but instead to output directly to the current application activity.
-For such instances, **the activity must be designated as "singleTop"** in its `AndroidManifest.xml` file.
-Failure to designate an activity in this way will cause an instance of the activity to be launched on every decode, and the data sent to each newly spawned instance.
+For some scanning applications, it might be preferable not to display decoded data but to output directly to an application activity.
+This is done using Android Intents.
+For more information and important warnings, please see the [Intent Output guide](../../output/intent).

-See [Intent Output](../../output/intent) for more information.

 For general information about Android Intents, please refer to the [Android Developer site](https://developer.android.com/guide/components/intents-filters.html).